 Science has reached a lot over the last couple of years and there are new therapies and medicine on the market to help us to continue a normal life as much as possible by reducing or even stopping new attacks by suppressing our immune system.

 The positive facts

 But as an optimist I always want to look at the good side of everything.
-And the good thing with this is: I see how I’ve lived the past years; I hiked the Himalayas and travelled the world, I studied beside work and worked even harder to get a job I always wanted.
+And the good thing is: see how I’ve lived the past years; I hiked the Himalayas and travelled the world, I studied beside work and worked even harder to get a job I always wanted.
 Now my future is uncertain.
 But everyone’s future actually is uncertain, that’s why it’s called the future, we simply don’t know what will happen to each of us.

 And believe me, I had and have some very hard dark days sometimes, sad, and in the believe that I’ve lost everything I’ve worked so hard for before it really should have got started.
 But then there are these moments; looking back to what I’ve reached, working again, being able to travel again, to stand on top of Davos and ride down the snowboard almost like I’ve done it before.
 And then I know that I will adjust to this disease but not giving in.
 I will fight the bad of it but taking the disease itself as a chance.
 It made me realise, more than ever before, that we only have one life and the present moment, to cherish, to love and to make the best out of it.